THREE KINDS OF MAN

 THE SPIRITUAL MAN

-πνευματικός — pneumatikos — "spirit-governed"
+πνευματικός — pneumatikos — "spiritual"

 Born again — and living from the spirit.